 The Manson A. Stewart Teacher Training Award is named after Prof. Manson A. Stewart (pictured at left), who taught Classics at Yankton College in South Dakota from 1909 until 1948.
 This award was established as part of a bequest by his wife, Ruth Reed Stewart.

-Congratulations to the recipients of Manson Stewart Teacher Training Awards for 2018-2019:
+Congratulations to the recipient of Manson Stewart Teacher Training Award for 2021-2022:

 For questions about this award, please contact the chair of the Subcommmittee for the Manson A. Stewart Teacher Training and Travel Awards, at firstname.lastname@example.org.